An ongoing series of ‘somethings’ from ‘nothings’. Something beautiful made from something discarded – a mere nothing.

 Several pieces of quilt were gifted to me by a friend.
 Known to her family as the ‘grotty quilt’ because it was worn and stained and in very poor condition, it had lain around at home for years.
 Unpicking the top layer revealed delicate, shredded fabrics underneath.
 Different fabrics in different places as each worn piece was patched before a final layer of fabric was stitched over the top to completely re-cover it.

 Each ‘Something’ is made from a small patch of the ‘grotty quilt’ using the fabrics discovered as that patch is excavated.
 As it was a much loved childhood quilt I added text from old letters from a mother to her children.
 The words in the letters reflecting the love and attention behind the hand stitching in the original quilt.
+The letters and the quilt were unconnected but in bringing them together a new connection, a new story is formed.

 Each piece is hand stitched with vintage threads onto a background of old blanket or darned and patched linen.